zackbradys/rancher-airgap/README.md

 ![rancher-long-banner](/images/rgs-banner-rounded.png)

-# Offline Deployment of Rancher RKE2, Rancher Manager, Longhorn, and Neuvector
+# Airgap Deployment of Rancher RKE2, Rancher Manager, Longhorn, and Neuvector

 ### Table of Contents
 * [About Me](#about-me)